Nitine9/prj-kicad/README.md

 You will find the following:

-* **Board Schematic:** Complete circuit design of the AQI Monitor including sensor, power management, and ESP32 interfacing circuits.
+* **Board Schematic:** Complete circuit design of the AQI Monitor including sensor, power management, and ESP32 pico interfacing circuits.
 * **PCB Layout:** Physical design and component placement of the printed circuit board.
 * **PCB Routing:** Signal and power routing details used in the PCB design.
 * **3D Models:** STEP models of components and the assembled PCB for mechanical visualization.